This sweet potato pie recipe gives you all the deliciousness without all the junk.

 Now, I have to tell you, this is no small undertaking.
 In fact, I’m panicking just a little bit here.
 But the truth is, making this pie made me feel so much better about the whole thing.
 I can still enjoy a wonderful dessert for Thanksgiving while starting down this new road.
 And thankfully, I’m also a little excited to get started!

 Oh, and don’t worry.
 I have a regular “grains-included” option as well as a crustless option for this recipe.
 So most of you should be covered for this one!

 And in the mean time, I hope you will enjoy not only this pie, but the upcoming holiday season.
 Let’s make this the best year yet, shall we?

 Please Note: This is a very soft pie.
 It will not “gel” totally like a pumpkin pie does.
 But it’s very, very good.

-NOTE: You can either make a batch of my clean eating pie crust (use half the batch for 1 pie) OR you can grind up the following like I did.
+NOTE: You can either make a batch of my whole wheat pie crust (use half the batch for 1 pie) OR you can grind up the following like I did.
 It's higher in fat, sugar and calories, but it's a good grain free option for a once-in-a-while treat.
 And it's darn tasty!

 - 1 1/2 cups sweet potato puree (I made my own with baked sweet potatoes)

 - 4 large eggs (whisked with a fork)